pexip/pexip-whiteboard/README.md

 The `MessageType` can be one of the following:

-- `create`: It's used to indicate that this user wants to create a whiteboad and share the link with the rest of the user of the conference.
+- `create`: It's used to indicate that this user wants to create a whiteboard and share the link with the rest of the user of the conference.
 The body in this case is empty.
 - `created`: Indicates that the user created a whiteboard.
 The body contains a string with the link to the whiteboard.
 - `invited`: Indicates that the user received a invitation for a whiteboard from another user.
 The body contains a string with the link to the whiteboard.
 - `error`: This is used to indicate that something went wrong with the whiteboard creation.
 The message body will contain a string with the error description.